pwasiewi/packer-proxmoxbeta/README.md

 packer build -only=qemu template.json
 ```

-Next, try to execute it in a new directory:
+Next, try to execute it in a new directory in order to have the 3 server cluster:

 ```
 #vagrant destroy -f #remove ALL previous instances